Hackers in Residence: The Sound Visualizer

 The latest version of Raspbian comes with a Java 7 virtual machine (JVM).
 If you have an older version of Raspbian installed, then update and install Java.

-sudo apt-get update sudo apt-get install oracle-java-jdk
+sudo apt-get install oracle-java-jdk

 The Java application for this project is distributed as a Java archive file or JAR.
 Download it with the link below: